mikrostew/automatic-owl/src/kb/git-extract-files-with-history.md

 ---
 title: Extracting Files With Commit History From a Git Repo
-description: "My quest to extract some files from my dotfiles repo, while maintaining their commit history."
+description: My quest to extract some files from my dotfiles repo, while maintaining their commit history.
 layout: base-page

 ---